Should you take equity out of an investment property?

-The Fraction Mortgage does not require any monthly payments, which can be attractive to borrowers who are trying to optimize cash flow while managing multiple properties.
-Just remember, if you choose not to make any payments over the course of the mortgage, you’ll still have to pay off the balance and all interest owing at the end of the 5-year loan term.
+The Fraction Mortgage does not require monthly payments, which can be attractive to borrowers trying to optimize cash flow while managing multiple properties.
+Just remember, if you choose not to make any payments throughout the mortgage, you'll still have to pay off the balance and all interest owing at the end of the 5-year loan term.

 Which loan is easiest to qualify for?

-Unfortunately, if you want a traditional HELOC, very few lenders are willing to offer this product for a second home, and those who do usually have stringent approval requirements.
-Qualifying for this type of loan can be very difficult with an investment property.
+Unfortunately, if you want a traditional HELOC, only a few lenders are willing to offer this product for a second home, and those who do usually have stringent approval requirements.
+Qualifying for this type of loan can be tough with an investment property.

-A home equity loan can also be difficult to access with investment properties and typically come with higher interest rates.
+A home equity loan can also be challenging to access with investment properties and typically come with higher interest rates.

 Which loan has the lowest rates?

-If you qualify for cash-out refinancing, you can typically access lower interest rates than with a HELOC or home equity loan, since this type of loan is tied to standard mortgage rates.
-You might also be able to benefit from tax deductions resulting in further savings after refinancing your investment property.
+If you qualify for cash-out refinancing, you can typically access lower interest rates than a HELOC or home equity loan since this type comes with standard mortgage rates.
+You might also benefit from tax deductions resulting in further savings after refinancing your investment property.